ImSaber/Mudae-Wish-Series-Discord-Bot-Alternative/README.md

 # Mudae Wish Series Discord Bot Alternative

+## Disclaimer: If you enjoy Mudae, please support their discord bot.
+This code is for when you cannot afford to support the creator.
+Use at your own risk.

 ## What language does it use?
 - This code was written in python.